 If your organization pays a monthly car allowance, it might seem reasonable to suspend or reduce the allowance during this period of remote work.
 If your organization pays a mileage reimbursement like the IRS rate of 57.5 cents per mile, then you are probably saving a lot of money right now as employees working from home are recording little or no business mileage.

-However, there are three bigger picture elements to weigh as you consider what steps to take going forward, especially if you do not foresee an immediate resumption of vehicle travel for work purposes.
+However, not only is it important to reimburse employees for work-from-home expenses during the interim, but there are also three bigger picture elements to weigh as you consider what steps to take going forward, especially if you do not foresee an immediate resumption of vehicle travel for work purposes.

 1. Employees must maintain a vehicle for future business use